-The Asset and Liability Committee ("ALCO"), through its authority delegated by EXCO, is responsible for the management of capital ratios and the establishment of, and compliance with, policies relating to balance sheet management, including management of the Bank's liquidity and capital adequacy.
+Asset and Liability Committee ("ALCO"), through its authority delegated by EXCO, is responsible for the management of capital ratios and the establishment of, and compliance with, policies relating to balance sheet management, including management of the Group's liquidity, capital adequacy and structural foreign exchange and interest rate exposure and tax exposure.

-The Executive Risk Committee ("ERC") with its authority delegated by EXCO, shall hold executive responsibility for risk management and control of all risks, except those for which EXCO and ALCO have direct responsibilities.
-The ERC is also responsible for defining the Bank's overall risk management framework.
+The Executive Risk Committee ("ERC") with its authority delegated by EXCO is responsible for the management and control of all risks, except those for which EXCO, ALCO and Country Pensions Committee have direct responsibilities.